corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 `Type mismatch: inferred type is Any but AbstractParty was expected`

-This is because a new `Destination` interface, introduced in platform version 5, can cause type inference failures when using a variable as an `AbstractParty` but has an actual value that is one of `Party` or `AnonymousParty`.
+This is because a new `Destination` interface (introduced in platform version 5) can cause type inference failures when using a variable as an `AbstractParty` but has an actual value that is one of `Party` or `AnonymousParty`.
 These subclasses implement `Destination`, while the superclass does not.
 Kotlin must pick a type for the variable, and so chooses the most specific ancestor of both `AbstractParty` and `Destination`.
 This is `Any`, which is not subsequently a valid type for `AbstractParty`.
 For more information on `Destination`, see the [Changelog](https://docs.corda.net/docs/corda-os/4.4/changelog.html) for platform version 5, or the [KDocs](https://docs.corda.net/head/api/kotlin/corda/net.corda.core.flows/-destination.html) for the interface.